 Ask them to think about where and how to display their posters.
 Should they only put these up around their school or are their other ways to share these with parents and a wider audience?

-Could you ask them to create powerful slogans – maybe giving one or twoome examples such as “Switch it off to save the planet!”
+Could you ask them to create powerful slogans – maybe giving one or two examples such as “Switch it off to save the planet!”

 2. Suggest that they plan a Day in the Dark

-Your aim: to help primary children plan a lesson or a whole day when they use little or no electricityA Day in the dark)!
+Your aim: to help primary children plan a lesson or a whole day when they use little or no electricity (A Day in the dark)!
 How could you help them to understand how much energy we use during a school day ?

 Suggestions:

-What do you need to tell the primary children to help them plan a day where classrooms use natural light, no screens, and no electric devices.
+What do you need to tell the primary children to help them plan a day where classrooms use natural light, no screens, and no electric devices?

 What kinds of learning can they do without artificial light or digital tools??
 Can you think of activities such as storytelling, learning outside, re-arranging their daily timetable, etc?